anusha761/MultiAgent-Cloud-Support-System/README.md

    Searches the selected documentation source and drafts a response based on retrieved content.

 3. Senior Support QA Agent
    Validates the quality and completeness of the answer.
-Rewrites and formats it into a clear, professional email-style message.
+Reviews the support agent’s draft answer, delegates it back for revisions if needed, and approves the final response to ensure accuracy and completeness.

 Each agent operates in sequence, mimicking a real-life support escalation path.